-The Commission leases office space within the GBCS, a related party, under an operating lease, which was renewed through February 2023.
-A summary of future minimum rental commitments at December 31, 2018 is as follows:
+The Commission leases office space from GBCS, a related party, under an operating lease.
+The original lease agreement was amended on February 7, 2020 to reduce the leased square footage, monthly rent and the term through February 2021.
+A summary of future minimum rental commitments at December 31, 2019 is as follows: